singkeo/Grants-Program/applications/dot-login.md

 This project is structured into three main parts: the wallet creation flow, the transaction sending flow, and the UI development.
 Each part addresses a core aspect of integrating OAuth2 authentication with Substrate, facilitating an accessible entry point into the Web3 space for Web2 users.

-- **Wallet Creation Flow:** This process involves the user generating an ephemeral key pair and authenticating with an OAuth2 provider.
+- **Wallet Creation Flow:** This process involves the user generating an ephemeral key pair through the wallet and authenticating with an OAuth2 provider (e.g. Gmail).
 The `zkEphemeralKeys` pallet then registers the public key, encapsulated with a zero-knowledge proof to ensure privacy.
 The wallet address is derived from this ephemeral public key, ensuring a secure link between the user's identity as authenticated by the OAuth2 provider and their on-chain presence.

 - **Transaction Sending Flow:** For transaction processing, the `zkEphemeralKeys` pallet again plays a pivotal role.
 It employs an internal mechanism to verify transaction signatures made with the ephemeral keys.
 Upon successful verification, it executes the transfer using a custom extrinsic that mimics the core functionality of the vanilla `pallet_balances`, ensuring that the core logic of existing Substrate modules remains untouched.